 GREAT question!
-There are definitely some basic steps you can take to better prepare your car for the summer road trips.
+There are some basic steps you can take to better prepare your car for summer road trips.
 Here are 6 Basic Summer Preparation Steps you can do right now that may help keep you and your car ready for driving the roads comfortably in the summer!

 1. Check tires regularly for proper pressure and excessive wear,

 Hot weather combined with underinflated tires or worn-out tread can lead to disaster.
-Tire pressure specifications are listed in your manual or inside the driver's door are for a cold tire, therefore, check pressures before you head out on the road.
+Tire pressure specifications are listed in your manual or inside the driver's door for a cold tire, therefore, check pressures before you head out on the road.